skalenetwork/IMA/README.md

 1)  `Mainnet` smart contracts.
 2)  `SKALE Chain` smart contracts.
-3)  A containerized Agent application.
+3)  A containerized IMA Agent application.

 Smart contracts are interfaces for any software working with `Mainnet` and `SKALE Chain` like other smart contracts deployed there or software connecting these Ethereum networks.
 The Agent is a Node JS application connecting the smart contracts on Mainnet with SKALE Chains.